 What is a medical courier?

-How do I find a reliable medical courier company near me?
+How do I find a medical courier company near me?

 What makes medical courier services different from regular delivery services?